VladimirMakarevich/ergast-angular/README.md

 ## Further help

 If you have any questions, don't hesitate to contact me by `email` or `skype`. (email: `makarevich.dev@outlook.com` / skype: `vova.zhigalov`)

+## Updates

+12.07.2020 -- `Develop and Release` branches have been created to work with `GitLab flow`.
+Tests for services have been added to the `Develop branch` and, also styles have been refactored.